 Figure 6-5.
-Port Description Setting window
+Port Description Settings window

-Use the From and To pull down menu to choose a port or range of ports to describe, and then enter a description of the port(s).
+Use the From and To pull down menu to choose a port or range of ports and enter a description of the port(s).
 Click Apply to set the descriptions in the Port Description Table.